Curved Page Divider

 • A member of a minority group

-• A close relationship with one or more siblings in the same placement
+• A close relationship with one or more siblings in the exact placement

 • Significant emotional ties to the foster parent after placement of 12+ months